 To help give you a better understanding of what separates these two models, let’s explore the features and attributes of them in closer detail.

 The new Jeep Grand Cherokee has a modern take on its classic design.
-Its iconic 7 slot front grille, which represents the fact Jeep has traveled across all 7 of the world’s continents, has two slim headlights that give it a mean and lean look.
+Its iconic 7 slot front grille, which represents Jeep traveling across all 7 continents in its history, is ringed by two slim headlights which give it a mean and lean look.

 By comparison, the Dodge Durango has a more classic design that pays homage to the iconic Dodge muscle cars of the 1960s.
 Its longer body makes it a less capable off-roader than the Jeep, but on the highway few cars will have as much presence as the Durango.

-While things look very different on the exterior, it becomes easily apparent that both the Durango and Grand Cherokee share the same blood when you get inside.
-Aside from a few minor differences here and there, the basic interiors are almost the same.
+While things look very different on the exterior, it becomes easily apparent that both the Durango and Grand Cherokee share the same blood once you step inside.
+Aside from a few superficial differences here and there, the basic interiors are practically identical.

 On the inside, the Durango also offers a much roomier cabin with a total passenger volume of 141.4 cubic feet as opposed to the Grand Cherokee’s total passenger volume of 105.4 cubic feet.

 Although the difference is significant, passengers in the first and second row of the Durango won’t have any more room than the Grand Cherokee.
-That’s because the Durango accommodates up to 7 passengers while the Grand Cherokee only carries up to 5 passengers.
-So the extra passenger volume is only noticeable when you’re carrying extra passengers.
+That’s because the Durango can accommodate up to 7 passengers while the Grand Cherokee only carries up to 5.
+So the Durango’s extra passenger volume only becomes noticeable when you’re carrying extra passengers.